nbering/nicholasbering-ca/_posts/2020-10-18-minecraft-64bit-rpi4.md

 Thank you for taking the time to read this.
-At the time I wrote this, I could not find comprehensive instructions on how to run Minecraft versions above 1.12.2 on the Rasperry Pi 4... so I hope this helps some people get more out of their Raspberry Pi.
+At the time I wrote this, I could not find comprehensive instructions on how to run Minecraft versions above 1.12.2 on the Raspberry Pi 4... so I hope this helps some people get more out of their Raspberry Pi.

 I'd also like to thank the MultiMC team for help troubleshooting my installation,